 Tips for Raising Thoughtful Children by Earnest Parenting

-I hope you are inspired to take some time to teach thoughtfulness to your kids.
-My thought is, the more intentional we are about teaching character, the more our children grasp it.
+I hope you are inspired to take some time teaching kids how to be thoughtful.
+My thought is, the more intentional we are about building character, the more our children grasp it.
 Of course, the best way to teach character is by modeling it.
 This week’s lessons really cater to that.